Learning Logical Rules using Minimum Message Length: Minimum Message Length

 \section{Minimum Message Length}

-MML aims to find the most concise two-part explanation of examples $E$.
-An explanation consists of a hypothesis $H$ (first part) and examples given the hypothesis is true $E|H$ (second part).
-We briefly describe this communication format, following \citet{wallace1993coding}.
+Given a prior and a likelihood function, MML aims to find the most concise two-part explanation of examples $E$.
+An explanation consists of a hypothesis $h$ (first part) and the examples given that hypothesis is true $E|h$ (second part).
+We briefly summarise this communication format following \citeauthor{wallace1993coding} \shortcite{wallace1993coding}.

-A hypothesis $H$ can optimally encode examples $E$ as a binary string of length:
+Given a hypothesis $h$, the examples $E$ can be optimally encoded as a binary message of length:

-Where $P(E|H)$ is the probability of $E$ given that $H$ is true.
-This string is decodable to a receiver with knowledge of $H$.
-If $H$ is unknown, it must be communicated to the receiver.
-One way is to prepend the example string with a second binary string that communicates $H$ in a code agreed \textit{a priori}.
-The length of this string is $C(H) = -\log_2{P(H)}$.
-The total message length is:
+where $P(E|h)$ is the probability of observing $E$ given that $h$ is true.
+This message can be decoded by a receiver who already knows $h$.
+If the receiver does not know $h$, the sender must also send $h$, using a code agreed upon \textit{a priori}.
+The length of this message is: